 We, or our hotel managers, carry comprehensive insurance coverage for general liability, property, business interruption and other risks with respect to all of our hotels and other properties.
 These policies offer coverage features and insured limits that we believe are customary for similar types of properties.
 Generally, our "all-risk" property policies provide coverage that is available on a per-occurrence basis and that, for each occurrence, has an overall limit, as well as various sub-limits, on the amount of insurance proceeds we can receive.
 Sub-limits exist for certain types of claims, such as service interruption, debris removal, expediting costs, landscaping replacement and natural disasters such as earthquakes, floods and hurricanes, and may be subject to annual aggregate coverage limits.
-The dollar amounts of these sub-limits are significantly lower than the dollar amounts of heoverall coverage limit.
+The dollar amounts of these sub-limits are significantly lower than the dollar amounts of the overall coverage limit.
 In this regard, hotels in certain of our markets, including California, Florida, Chile and New Zealand, have in the past been and continue to be particularly susceptible to damage from natural disasters.
 Recovery under the applicable policies also is subject to substantial deductibles and complex calculations of lost business income.
 There is no assurance that this insurance, where maintained, will fully fund the re-building or restoration of a hotel that is impacted by an earthquake, hurricane, or other natural disaster, or the income lost as a result of the damage.
-Our property policies have been exceeded and, in the caise from each of our hotels provides this coverage, any uch limits on the dollar amounts of the same purpose.
-Therefore, if an insurable event occurs that affects more than one of our hotels provides this coverage is provided by the manager, affects hotels onwers participating in the manager's program for the same purpose.
-Therefore, if an insurable event the aggregate limits, and sub-limits, depending on the type of claim, have been reached.
-Each affected hotel only may receive a prop
+Our property policies also provide that all of the claims from each of our properties resulting from a particular insurable event must be combined together for purposes of evaluating whether the aggregate limits and sub-limits contained in our policies have been exceeded and, in the case where the manager of one of our hotels provides this coverage, any such claims will be combined with the claims of other owners participating in the manager's program for the same purpose.
+Therefore, if an insurable event occurs that affects more than one of our hotels, or, in the case of hotels where coverage is provided by the manager, affects hotels owned by others, the claims from each affected hotel will be added together to determine whether the aggregate limit or sub-limits, depending on the type of claim, have been reached.
+Each affected hotel only may receive a proportional share of the amount of insurance proceeds provided for under the policy if the total value of the loss exceeds the aggregate limits available.
+We may incur losses in excess of insured limits and, as a result, we may be even less likely to receive complete coverage for risks that affect multiple properties, such as earthquakes, hurricanes, or certain types of terrorism.

 In addition, there are other risks, such as certain environmental hazards, that may be deemed to fall completely outside the general coverage limits of our policies or may be uninsurable or too expensive to justify coverage.
 We also may encounter challenges with an insurance provider regarding whether it will pay a particular claim that we believe to be covered under our policy.
-Should a loss in excess of insured limits or an uninsured loss occur, or should we be unsuccessful in obtaining coverage from an insurance, we could lose all or a part of the capital we have invested in a property, as well as the anticipated future revenue from the hotel.
+Should a loss in excess of insured limits or an uninsured loss occur, or should we be unsuccessful in obtaining coverage from an insurance carrier, we could lose all or a part of the capital we have invested in a property, as well as the anticipated future revenue from the hotel.
 In that event, we might nevertheless remain obligated for any mortgage debt or other financial obligations related to the property.